eberle18/vimfiles/README.markdown

     cd ~/.vim
     git submodule add <plugin-repository> bundle/<plugin-name>

-When the submodules are changes, Git catch those changes as modifications, so it is important to commit those changes and push to the remote repository so that those changes can be accessed from other machines:
+When the submodules are changed, Git catch those changes as modifications, so it is important to commit them and push to the remote repository so that they can be accessed from other machines:

     git commit -m "Install <plugin-name>"
     git push